mezzio/mezzio-hal/docs/book/links-and-resources.md

 }
 ```

-We provide a default implementation for Expressive users,
+We provide a default implementation for Mezzio users,
-`Zend\Expressive\Hal\LinkGenerator\ExpressiveUrlGenerator`,  that uses the
+`Mezzio\Hal\LinkGenerator\MezzioUrlGenerator`,  that uses the
-`UrlHelper` and `ServerUrlHelper` from zend-expressive-helpers in order to
+`UrlHelper` and `ServerUrlHelper` from mezzio-helpers in order to
 generate URIs.

 The `LinkGenerator` itself defines two methods: